Updated: Mar 6

 The plan was to hike up Cemetery Ridge to Turnover point, which is the last flat high point before the real challenging part of the trail.
-Weather in the morning didn't look good, black clouds were taking over the Ko'olau mountains, and rain drops hit the windshield of the car on the way to the trailhead.
+The weather in the morning didn't look good, black clouds were taking over the Ko'olau mountains, and raindrops hit the windshield of the car on the way to the trailhead.

 This was my 4th time trying to hike this trail.
 The other three times I had to turn back because of heavy rain.
 But now even if it was raining a bit, I was positive about our chances.

 Everything was super wet from the rain.
-The humidity, no breeze and overgrowth definitely didn't help either.
+The humidity, no breeze, and overgrowth didn't help either.

-Some parts of the ascent was very nice, but then when we got to the last part, where it became very overgrown with uluhe fern, and very muddy.
+Some parts of the ascent were very nice, but then when we got to the last part, where it became very overgrown with uluhe fern and very muddy.

-By the time we arrived to Turnover, we were totally soaked.
+By the time we arrived at Turnover, we were soaked.

-Time to the top 1h30min, which is a pretty solid time considering the wet terrain.
+The time to the top was 1h30min, which is a pretty solid time considering the wet terrain.

-We took a long break, ate some food and tried to figure out the weather forecast.
-It was totally whiteout, but the rain stopped.
+We took a long break, ate some food, and tried to figure out the weather forecast.
+It was a whiteout, but the rain stopped.
 10 minutes later the sun came out which gave us the "go for it" sign.

 We forgot that it is raining, or that it is cold, didn't matter.
 We were focused on reaching the top of True Manamana!

-We were very cautious on the wet terrain, which put us in a pretty slow going pace.
+We were very cautious on the wet terrain, which put us at a pretty slow-going pace.
 Better safe than sorry, I guess!

-On the descent we were thinking about our friend Krista who just did this hike couple weeks ago.
+On the descent, we were thinking about our friend Krista who just did this hike couple of weeks ago.
 She said.
-"There is a 50 foot drop where you can use the rope, it’s probably safer".
+"There is a 50-foot drop where you can use the rope, it’s probably safer".
 I guess we missed that drop and the rope too?
 Hmmm...not sure.

 There was only one rock face which was a little bit tricky to descend because it was wet, but other than that, we just went through the whole drop section without realizing it.

-Not much after we reached the bottom of the 600 foot drop, we arrived to the famous puka (hole).
-We were playing around with the Go Pro to take the best shot as we can of the whole thing.
+Not much after we reached the bottom of the 600-foot drop, we arrived at the famous puka (hole).
+We were playing around with the Go Pro to take the best shot we can of the whole thing.
 I think we managed it pretty well.

 Passing the puka we just basically stayed on top of the ridge, and made our way through the overgrowth, getting closer and closer to the peak.

-Actually the last section to reach the 1600 foot peak wasn't as bad as I thought.
+The last section to reach the 1600-foot peak wasn't as bad as I thought.

-It got more steep, but a lot of vegetation to hold onto.
+It got steeper, but a lot of vegetation to hold onto.
 I guess being skinny on a "skinny" ridge is an advantage :)

-After both of us reached the top, Mike had this idea to check out the 200 foot drop.
+After both of us reached the top, Mike had the idea to check out the 200-foot drop.

-It took us 2h 30min to get from Turnover Point to the peak, which is less then a mile...uhhhh.
+It took us 2h 30min to get from Turnover Point to the peak, which is less than a mile...uh.
 I guess that is not too bad considering the wet surface and overgrowth.

 What a great day!